renn-es/.f/README.md

 # .fmin

-Even more minimal dotfiles I use on my servers.
+Minimal dotfiles for all of our [Renn.es](https://renn.es) servers.

-This is just because [my other .f repo](https://github.com/tarneaux/.f) includes a LOT of things (wallpapers, GitHub copilot for Neovim, etc.) and therefore has a very large footprint.
+This is just because [tarneo's dotfiles repo](https://github.com/tarneaux/.f) includes a LOT of things (wallpapers, GitHub copilot for Neovim, etc.) and therefore has a very large footprint.

+This repo aims to provide just the minimal working environment for servers.